ce-store/science-library/README.md

 ## Build and Configuration

 The project is built using NPM and Grunt.

 To install the dependancies, run:

 ```
 npm install
 npm install -g bower
+npm install -g grunt-cli
 bower install
 ```